Baratza Encore vs Capresso Infinity vs OXO Brew 2026, Which Wins

 | Best For | Daily drivers | Budget testers |

-Baratza Encore — The Reliable Choice
+Baratza Encore, The Reliable Choice

 Baratza has been making the Encore for 15 years.
 There's a reason it hasn't been replaced.
+If you decide the Encore is right but want to know whether the Virtuoso+ is worth the step up, our Baratza Encore vs Virtuoso+ comparison has the answer.

 - Conical M3 burrs that grind consistently for 500-1000 pounds of coffee